 By the enquiry, it was observed that more than 21% Oxygen available in the air.
-While, Indoor air quality especially Computer and Departmental Laboratories is usually uncomfortable, there are level of Oxygen is less than 20.80%.
-Other hand the amount of CO2 is very high in the departmental and Computer laboratories which amount is more than 440ppm and also amount of CO is 5 to 6 ppm.
+While, Indoor air quality especially Computer and Departmental Laboratories are usually uncomfortable, there are level of Oxygen is less than 20.90%.
+Other hand the amount of Co2 is very high in these departmental and Computer laboratories inside which amount is more than 440ppm and also amount of Co is 5 to 6 ppm.

-Amount of CO_2 (in ppm) of the air in different location, session 2017-2018
+Amount of CO2 (ppm) in the air in different location in 2018-2019

 Location Density of CO 2 (ppm) in

-Out Door 390
+Out Door 395

-Indoor(Classroom) 410
+Indoor(Classroom) 400

-Laboratory 480
+Laboratory 450